10-OASIS-01/LLM4IndustrialAutomation/README.md

 **Overview:**

-This paper reading synthesizes cutting-edge research on the application of large language models (LLMs) to enhance control, automation, and robotics within industrial settings.
+This paper reading synthesizes research on the application of large language models (LLMs) to enhance control, automation, and robotics within industrial settings.
 These studies illustrate how LLMs are being leveraged beyond traditional controllers, providing adaptability, flexibility, and configurability through natural language interfaces across a range of applications.
 Each paper explores unique methods of deploying LLMs in industrial environments, addressing automation, simulation, and modular production, while offering insights into how LLMs facilitate more intuitive human-machine interactions and decision-making processes.

 ---